Syrian opposition chooses Saudi-backed leader

 "The old leadership of the coalition had failed to offer the Syrian people anything substantial and was preoccupied with internal politics.
 Ahmad Jarba is willing to work with everybody."

-The Muslim Brotherhood, the only organised faction in the Syrian political opposition, has seen its mother organisation in Egypt thrown out of power in Cairo this week along with President Mohamed Mursi.
+The Muslim Brotherhood, the only organized faction in the Syrian political opposition, has seen its mother organization in Egypt thrown out of power in Cairo this week along with President Mohamed Mursi.

 But the Brotherhood representative, Farouq Tayfour, was elected one of two vice-presidents of the Syrian National Coalition in a sign the group still retains influence in Syrian opposition politics.